 Noam Chomsky

-Noam Chomsky is an American linguist, philosopher, cognitive scientist, historian, social critic, and political activist.
-Often called the 'father of modern linguistics', Chomsky is also a major figure in analytic philosophy and one of the founders of the field of cognitive science.
-He has spent most of his career at the Massachusetts Institute of Technology (MIT), where he is currently Professor Emeritus, and has authored over 100 books on topics such as linguistics, war, politics, and mass media.
+Noam Chomsky is a renowned linguist, philosopher, cognitive scientist, historian, social critic, and political activist.
+He is often referred to as the father of modern linguistics and is also a major figure in analytic philosophy.
+Chomsky has authored over 100 books on topics such as linguistics, war, politics, and mass media.

 Books